XRPLF/xrpl-dev-portal/content/references/http-websocket-apis/public-api-methods/clio-methods/server_info-clio.md

 When a client connects to the `Clio` server over `localhost`, the response includes the `counters` and `etl` objects.
 These objects are omitted from the response when the client is not located on the same server, and hence does not connect over `localhost`.

-An example of a successful response when client connects over localhost:
+An example of a successful response when client connects over `localhost`:

 <!-- MULTICODE_BLOCK_START -->